luigislam/WinWaitExclusion/README.md

 ### What is this Library for?
 This Class will cover for RunWait's flaws by having its own WinWait function that maintains an Array of Window IDs to ignore duplicate matches and some small tools for copying/deleting the Array values.
 * AHK's built-in RunWait fails when it comes to dealing with executables that open multiple windows since it only waits and grabs the ID of the 1st window and doesn't account more windows.
-* AHK's built-in WinWait will match your pre-existing windows so it doesn't replace RunWait.
+* AHK's built-in WinWait will match your pre-existing windows which makes it fail to replace RunWait.

 ### Simple Explanation on usage
 1. Initialize the Class first.